-The ECB or European Central Bank refers to the central bank of 19 different countries within the European Union that have decided to use the Euro as their currency.
-The primary task of the ECB is to maintain stability in pricing within the Euro zone and preserve the single currency’s purchasing power.
+The title “European Central Bank” (ECB) refers to the joint central bank of the 19 different countries within the European Union that have decided to use the Euro as their currency.
+The primary task of the ECB is to maintain stability in pricing within the Eurozone and to preserve the single currency’s purchasing power.
 Because stability in prices is key to job creation and economic growth, which are two of the major objectives of the EU, it is representative of the most essential contribution that monetary policy is able to make.
-The ECB has its own decision-making body which is called the Governing Council.
-This body is made up of 6 Executive Board members as well as the 19 governors of each Euro area country national central bank.
-The Governing Council meet regularly with the purpose of taking the decisions that are necessary to formulate Eurozone area monetary policy as well as taking decisions about interest rates, monetary objectives, reserves supplies within the Euro system and forming guidelines about how their decisions ought to be implemented.
+The ECB has its own decision-making body, which is called the Governing Council.
+This body is made up of six Executive Board members and the 19 governors of each Euro area country’s national central bank.
+The Governing Council meet regularly with the purpose of taking the decisions necessary to formulate Eurozone area monetary policy, as well as taking decisions about interest rates, monetary objectives and reserves supplies within the Euro system, and forming guidelines about how their decisions ought to be implemented.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

 |raceoption||$10||N/A||100%||Read Review||Visit Broker|

-|XM||$5||CySec||100%||Read Review||Visit Broker|
+|nadex||$250||Regulated||N/A||Read Review||Visit Broker|

 |videforex||$10||N/A||100%||Read Review||Visit Broker|